Shivani-Toorpu/Netflix-SignUp-Page/README.md

 Before you begin, ensure you have met the following requirements:

+* [Git](https://git-scm.com/downloads "Download Git") must be installed on your operating system.
 * A modern web browser to view the project.
 * (Optional) A code editor if you want to modify the project.